bxparks/rpn83p/USER_GUIDE.md

 > ![RPN83P screen regions](docs/rpn83p-screenshot-regions-annotated.png)

 The LCD screen is 96 pixels (width) by 64 pixels (height).
 That is large enough to display 8 rows of numbers and letters.
-They are divided in the following:
+They are divided into the following:

 - 1: status line
 - 2: (currently unused)